is an award-winning writer and filmmaker, teacher and editor, lecturer

 , and The Book of Roads

-Phil is leading three new small group travel programs in 2016.
+Phil is leading several new small group travel programs in 2016.
 Check out the links for more information: May 8 - 18, King Arthur’s Avalon and the Quest for the Holy Grail

 : The Myths, Heroes, Gods and Goddesses, and Sacred Sites of the Classical World; October 6 - 13, The Hydra Writer’s Retreat